 After a fantastic first movie, DEADPOOL 2 manages to succeed in some parts but fail in others, with the overall effect remaining both funny in many parts and heartwarming in others.
 Brolin’s Cable is merely fine, while the supporting cast – including X-Forcer Domino (Zazie Beetz) – is a welcomed jolt of fun and fury.
 With Fox bowing soon to their mega-merger, it’s unclear how the Deadpool universe will react.
 But I guarantee that you’ll not be asking this question as you enjoy the return of The Merc with a Mouth.
 Maybe afterwards.

-AVENGERS: INFINITY WAR is rated PG-13 for intense sequences of sci-fi violence and action throughout, language and some crude references and has runtime of 149 minutes.
+DEADPOOL 2 is rated R for intense sequences of sci-fi violence and action throughout, language and some crude references and has runtime of 119 minutes.